 Consolidating gains was and remains critical to attacking the enemy's will.
-Part of breaking the will to resist is denying the available means to resist, which means killing or capturing its regular and irregular forces and separating them from the population, seizing control of weapons and munitions, and controlling the population in a way that maintains order and security
+Part of breaking the will to resist is denying the available means to resist, which means killing or capturing its regular and irregular forces and separating them from the population, seizing control of weapons and munitions, and controlling

 Lt.
 Gen. Michael D. Lundy, U.S. Army, is the commanding general of the U.S. Army Combined Arms Center and the commandant of the Command and General Staff College on Fort Leavenworth, Kansas.
 He holds an MS in strategic studies and is a graduate of the Command and General Staff College and the Army War College.
-He previously served as the commanding general of the U.S. Army Aviation Center of Excellence at Fort Rucker, and Afghanistan.
+He previously served as the commanding general of the U.S. Army Aviation Center of Excellence at Fort Rucker, Alabama, and he has deployed to Haiti, Bosnia, Iraq, and Afghanistan.